How Digital Self-Service Affects Emotions: The Secret to Happy Users

 At the opposite end of the spectrum is the risk of overlooking capabilities that such technologies should offer because they are overshadowed by expensive and trendy ones like NLP (Natural Language Processing).

-When thinking about chatbots people tend to think about an open conversation with a robot.
-Whatever we ask/write to the robot, it will comprehend and answers back accordingly.
+When thinking about chatbots, people tend to think about an open conversation with a robot.
+Whatever we ask/write to the robot, it will comprehend and answer back accordingly.
 This particular feature falls under the domain of NLP and represents one approach to the conversational world.

-Today, NLP technology is still within the research domain (average accuracy 60-70%) and is not able to meet business and customer expectations at a sustainable price, and even less for longer and technical conversation required by customers interacting with household brands.
+Today, NLP technology is still within the research domain (average accuracy 60-70%) and cannot meet business and customer expectations at a sustainable price, even less for longer and technical conversations required by customers interacting with household brands.

 It’s not just a matter of designing a new interaction

-However, the primary focus should be on the analysis of current customer-facing processes and defining a new one that brings value to both the business and customer.
+However, the primary focus should be on analysing current customer-facing processes and defining a new one that brings value to both the business and customer.
 Design is an integral part of this quest but not the only one.

 Conclusion